Mount Kinangop

-Mount Kinangop (or Ilkinangop) is a mountain in the southern Aberdare Range about 100 mi north of Nairobi, Kenya.
+Mount Kinangop (or Ilkinangop) is a mountain in the southern Aberdare Range about 160 km north of Nairobi, Kenya.
 It is within the Aberdare National Park.

 A dormant volcano, Kinangop overlooks the Kinangop Plateau to the west and the Great Rift Valley beyond.
-Kinangop is the second-highest mountain in the Aberdares after Mount Satima.
+Kinangop is the second-highest peak in the Aberdares after Mount Satima.
 The lower levels of the mountain have extensive bamboo forests.
 Higher up it is covered by tussock grasses.
 The main peak is a rocky outcrop surrounded by open moorlands.
-Due to the height, temperatures are cool and may drop below freezing at night.
+Due to the altitude, temperatures are cool and may drop below freezing at night.